cdelker/schemdraw/docs/usage/placement.rst

 Global styles
 ^^^^^^^^^^^^^

-The style method :py:meth:`schemdraw.elements.style` can also be used to configure global styles on individual elements.
+The style method :py:meth:`schemdraw.elements.Element.style` can also be used to configure global styles on individual elements.
 Its argument is a dictionary of {name: Element} class pairs.
 Combined with `functools.partial <https://docs.python.org/3/library/functools.html#functools.partial>`_ from the standard library, parameters to elements can be set globally.
 For example, the following code fills all Diode elements without adding the `fill()` method or `fill` keyword argument to every diode.

 .. jupyter-execute::
+    :emphasize-lines: 3

     from functools import partial